ysraell/random-forest-lab/RFCLP/README.md

 ### How to use?

-Model parameters in 'model-parm.lisp'.
+- Model parameters in 'model-parm.lisp'.

-"dataset.training.csv"
-"dataset.test.csv"
+- Use the file's name  like that: "dataset.training.csv" and "dataset.test.csv".

-Run te entaire code: train and test steps.
+- Run te entaire code: train and test steps.
 After, save the model (like run 'make model').

-$ make
+`$ make`

-Create a file with the forest model:
+- Create a file with the forest model:

-$ make model
+`$ make model`

-Format data from CSV:
+- Format data from CSV:

-$ make format-data
+`$ make data`

 - It's important to set wich features are numeric in 'set-numeric.lisp'.